Installing Xonar drivers (UNi) [Updated 2018/06/08]

 [Optional, this may lower DPC latency] After you've installed the drivers, restart your computer and after that press Win+R key combination; type "msconfig" there and continue.
 In the programs tab disable "Windows host process (Rundll32)".

 Place the XonarSwitch.exe in desired location and launch it.

 Output tab Select "2 Channels" from the Source channels list, and set the Bit Depth to 24bit (or 16bit, there's not that much of a difference) and Sample Rate to 44.1Khz.

-Output tab Click the Amp button and select the appropriate impedance from the list depending on your headphones (VOIP is for 0 - 32 ohm headphones, Pro-gaming for 32 - 64 ohm and Exciter for 64 - 150 ohm).
-I recommend using the rear 3.5mm connection because it has a lot less interference (Rear Headphones).
+Output tab Click the Amp button and select an appropriate impedance level from the list depending on your headphones (VOIP is for 0 - 32 ohm headphones, Pro-gaming for 32 - 64 ohm and Exciter for 64 - 150 ohm).
+I recommend using the rear 3.5mm connection because it has less interference (Rear Headphones).

 Mixer tab Set L and R playback volume to 45% or less (this is because over 45% might cause clipping in your audio).

 Mixer tab Set the microphone (record) volume to whatever value you like and click the settings button (* icon).
-Disable the front mic if you're using the backport (I recommend that) and decide do you want to use mic boost.
+Disable the front mic if you're using the rear port (which is recommended) and decide do you want to use mic boost.